Mars One

-The concept had been criticized by scientists, engineers, and those in the aerospace industry as glossing over logistics and medical concerns, and lacking critical concepts about hardware.
-The concept had been called a suicide mission by academia, the spaceflight industry, and international news.
-On 15 January 2019, a court decision was settled to liquidate the for-profit company, bankrupting it in the process.
+The concept was criticized by scientists, engineers, and those in the aerospace industry as glossing over logistics and medical concerns, and lacking critical concepts about hardware.
+The concept was called a suicide mission by academia, the spaceflight industry, and international news.
+On 15 January 2019, a court decision was made to liquidate the for-profit company, bankrupting it in the process.

 Origin

-Mars One's original concept included launching a robotic Mars lander and Mars orbiter as early as 2020, to be followed by a human crew of four in 2024, and one in 2026 which would not be returning to Earth.
-Although the announcement garnered much international publicity, the concept has been criticized by scientists, engineers, and those in the aerospace industry.
-Mars One is noted as being very short on funding, lacking critical concepts about hardware, life support, electrical power supply, and has been criticized as glossing over logistics, medical concerns, and protection against space radiation.
-The concept has been called a suicide mission in academia, spaceflight, and international news.
+Mars One's original concept included launching a robotic Mars lander and Mars orbiter as early as 2020, to be followed by a human crew of four in 2024, and one in 2026 which would not return to Earth.
+Although the announcement garnered much international publicity, the concept was criticized by scientists, engineers, and people in the aerospace industry.
+Mars One was said to be very short on funding, lacking critical concepts about hardware, life support, electrical power supply, and was criticized as glossing over logistics, medical concerns, and protection against space radiation.
+The concept was called a suicide mission in academia, spaceflight, and international news.

 By February 2015, two conceptual studies were done by contractors.
 Despite the criticism and lack of funding, about 2,700 people applied to become one of the 24 finalists "to settle Mars".